merryful/Automate-Facebook/README.md

 have to take some time to reply to everyone and I thought, don't you wish there was a way to respond "Thank You" to everyone without having to manually respond to each comment?

+I used Facebook Graph API to get data into and out of the Facebook platform.

 #### Built With

 - Python